markx98/GithubLoginTest/README.md

      ```

 2. **View the report**:
-   - After running the test, open the `report.html` file located in the `reports` folder to view the test results.
+   - After running the test, open the `report.html`

 ## Project Structure
 ```bash